Soham-Debnath/Python-dictionary/README.md

-# This codes show Dictionary methods with example.
+# These codes show Dictionary methods with example.